Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Command-line interface to display summary
 -----------------------------------------

-CLI comes with a ``summary`` action that allows to display a model summary (supports Keras, ONNX and Akida model files).
+CLI comes with a ``summary`` action that allows to display a model summary (supports TF-Keras, ONNX and Akida model files).

 .. code-block:: bash